 What does EXSTATICA keep in consideration?

 EXSTATICA facilitates awareness of what matters for you, plus your cognitive, emotional and physical/behavioural wellbeing.
-It is often applied to personal wellbeing, creativity, relationships, career, business, financial wellbeing.
+You can apply it to your personal wellbeing, creativity, relationships, career, business, financial wellbeing.

 What else does EXSTATICA stand for?

-EXSTATICA also wants to remind us the importance of honouring the feminine component of the Universe.
-The masculine aspect of behaviours, emotions, cognitions and even beliefs, have been over-represented for a long time in our history.
+EXSTATICA also wants to remind us the importance of honoring the feminine.
+The masculine aspects of behaviours, emotions, cognitions and even beliefs, have been over-represented for a long time in our history.
 The feminine component is still far from being fully appreciated, in all its importance.
 Call this principle Shekhinah, Yin, or identify it with the beloved women of the Dolce Stil Novo, Dante’s Beatrice, Botticelli’s Simonetta Vespucci.
 Call it as you wish, but instead of projecting on the feminine the masculine idea of it, let the feminine component express it as it is.
 In society, politics, relationships, business, art, etc.